-The USB Control Center utility allows you to control a shared USB device from a computer that is connected to the USB port on your router.
+The USB Control Center Utility allows you to control a shared USB device from your computer that is connected to the USB port on your router.
 The utility allows you to control a printer, a scanner, or an audio speaker.